-- Monday-Friday: 1 participant who is in need of extra support per 3 or 6 hour session
+- Monday-Friday: 1 participant who is a 1:1 OR 1 participant who is 2:1 per 3 hour session

 Are there any limitations with additional supports?

 Participants need to be able to toilet independently.
-All medical conditions will be assessed individually and the Program Director will determine the support needed upon completion of the in-take process.
+Those participants with a medical diagnosis, (ie seizure disorder), will be a 1:1 support.
+All other medical conditions will be assessed individually and the Program Director will determine the support needed upon completion of the in-take process.

 What makes COF unique?

 - Participant Profile packet filled out by families and participants